Xerxes I: Reception

-Xerxes' presentation in Greek and Roman sources is largely negative and this set the tone for most subsequent depictions of him within the western tradition.
-Xerxes is a central character of Aeschylus' play The Persians, first performed in Athens in 472 BC, only seven years after his invasion of Greece.
+Xerxes's presentation in Greek and Roman sources is largely negative and this set the tone for most subsequent depictions of him within the western tradition.
+Xerxes is a central character of Aeschylus's play The Persians, first performed in Athens in 472 BC, only seven years after his invasion of Greece.
 The play presents him as an effeminate figure and his hubristic effort to bring both Asia and Europe under his control leads to the ruin of both himself and his kingdom.

 Herodotus's Histories, written later in the fifth century BC, centre on the Persian Wars, with Xerxes as a major figure.
-Some of Herodotus' information is spurious.
+Some of Herodotus's information is spurious.
 Pierre Briant has accused him of presenting a stereotyped and biased portrayal of the Persians.
 Richard Stoneman regards his portrayal of Xerxes as nuanced and tragic, compared to the vilification that he suffered at the hands of the Macedonian king Alexander the Great.

 Xerxes is identified with the king Ahasuerus in the biblical Book of Esther, which some scholars, including Eduard Schwartz, William Rainey Harper, and Michael V. Fox, consider to be historical romance.
 There is nothing close to a consensus, however, as to what historical event provided the basis for the story.

 Xerxes is the protagonist of the opera Serse by the German-English Baroque composer George Frideric Handel.
 It was first performed in the King's Theatre London on 15 April 1738.
 The famous aria "Ombra mai fù" opens the opera.

 The murder of Xerxes by Artabanus (Artabano), execution of crown prince Darius (Dario), revolt by Megabyzus (Megabise), and subsequent succession of Artaxerxes I is romanticised by the Italian poet Metastasio in his opera libretto Artaserse (1730), which was first set to music by Leonardo Vinci, and subsequently by other composers such as Johann Adolf Hasse and Johann Christian Bach.

 The historical novel Xerxes of de Hoogmoed (1919) by Dutch writer Louis Couperus describes the Persian wars from the perspective of Xerxes.
 Though the account is fictionalised, Couperus nevertheless based himself on an extensive study of Herodotus.
 The English translation Arrogance: The Conquests of Xerxes by Frederick H. Martens appeared in 1930.